kripson/parler-wordpress-php/README.md

 Packaging The Plugin
 --------------------
  Once you've followed the above steps, you're ready to package the plugin for deployment.
+Follow these steps:
+* Run composer install
-To do this, just zip up the directory containing the code.
+* Zip up the directory containing the code.

  Deploying The Plugin
  --------------------